lkuresevic/lkuresevic/README.md

 # About Me
 I'm a Computer Science student pursuing a BSc at the Faculty of Sciences, University of Novi Sad.
-My domains of interest revolve around post-Moore's law era computing acceleration (mainly **electronic design automation** and **domain specific compilers**).
+My domains of interest revolve around accelerating post-Moore's law era computing (mainly through **electronic design automation** and **domain specific compilers**).

 # Check out my projects: